AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## Environment Symmetry Map

-This map reflects the degree of symmetry of point cloud against current environment.
+This map reflects the degree of symmetry of the point cloud relative to the current environment.

-Red indicates a featureless environment, like tunnel or spacious lobby.
+Red indicates a featureless environment, such as a tunnel or a spacious lobby.

 ![](./2023-02-02-16-33-45.png)